Clinic 1: Ohakune and Raetihi

 Clinic 10: Westport

-Westport, in the West Coast region of the South Island of New Zealand.
-Westport was first a gold town and then a coal town.
+Westport, in the West Coast region of New Zealand’s South Island, was first a gold town and then a coal town.
 Westport is also a centre for outdoor adventures – jet boating, underground rafting, caving, white water rafting and kayaking.
 Scenic highlights include old coal towns, goldmining relics, forest hikes and coastal walks.

 Clinic 11: Taupo

 Taupo is located near the centre of New Zealand’s North Island, on the shores on NZ’s largest lake- Lake Taupo.
 There is a variety of outdoor activities ranging from fishing to jet-boating.
 Along with its beautiful scenery and the dramatic Huka Falls, you can also visit the geothermal wonders surrounding Taupo.

 For further information about Taupo and the surrounding area see https://www.greatlaketaupo.com/

 Experience in private practice and the ability to work independently is essential for this role.
 Find out more about the Physio Direct vacancies on our Job Description Page.

 Frequently Asked Questions about working in New Zealand: